RKdev/utils/README.md

 _tdown_ - runs terraform destroy referencing aws creds stored in ~/.aws

 _xargs_template_ - a handy reference to remember how to use xargs quickly

+_bash_profile_go - a .bash_profile file to add go to the path in OSX